Rodney Jerkins: Record labels

-In 1999, Jerkins joined Sony/Epic Records to promote power vocalist Rhona, Pop/R&B girl group So Plush and rapper Fats.
-Fats appeared on two tracks Jerkins produced for Michael Jackson's album Invincible, and So Plush released the single "Things I've Heard Before".
-Subsequently, So Plush's singles, "Damn" and "Things I've Heard Before", were pressed and made available as promos, and Rhona's album was even released in Japan.
-In 2005 Darkchild Records reappeared when Jerkins signed brand new acts including Shamari Fears, formerly of R&B group Blaque, female MC Asia Lee, dancehall artist Atiba, crossover act Natasha Bradley, and gospel singer Anesha Birchett.
+In 1999, Jerkins joined Sony/Epic Records to promote singer Rhona Bennett, Pop/R&B girl group So Plush, and rapper Fats.
+Fats appeared on two tracks on which Jerkins produced for Michael Jackson's album Invincible, and So Plush released the single "Things I've Heard Before".
+Subsequently, So Plush's singles, "Damn" and "Things I've Heard Before", were pressed and made available as promos, and Rhona's self-titled album was released in Japan.
+In 2005, Darkchild Records reemerged when Jerkins signed acts including Shamari Fears, formerly of R&B group Blaque, female MC Asia Lee, dancehall artist Atiba, crossover act Natasha Bradley, and gospel singer Anesha Birchett.

 In 2006, he was appointed VP of Artists & repertoire (A&R) for The Island Def Jam Group.
 Jerkins released his wife Joy Enriquez's second album Atmosphere of Heaven, which features a religious direction, on his independent gospel imprint JoyFul Child Records.
-The Darkchild name has been loaned to Darkchild Gospel, a record company run by Jerkins' brother, Fred Jerkins III. which released the latest album from Virtue – Testimony.
+The Darkchild name has been loaned to Darkchild Gospel, a record company run by Jerkins' brother, Fred Jerkins III.

+Jerkins also founded Alienz Alive, a gospel label with a roster of faith-based artists including Christian rapper Jon Keith, Alex Jean, former Reach Records artist/producer Gawvi among others.

 Music Mogul, Inc.

-In late 2008, Jerkins joined Nicholas Longano, Ray Brown, and Jonathan E. Eubanks in creating Music Mogul, Inc. MusicMogul.com is an online portal where artists can communicate with their fans.
+In late 2008, Jerkins joined Nicholas Longano, Ray Brown, and Jonathan E. Eubanks in creating Music Mogul, Inc. MusicMogul.com was an online portal where artists can communicate with their fans.
 Each quarter, members vote for the best video performances.
-The top performers are then flown to Los Angeles to compete in front of a panel of celebrity judges.
-The winner gets a demo deal with Darkchild Productions.
+The top performers were then flown to Los Angeles to compete in front of a panel of celebrity judges.
+The winner would get a demo deal with Darkchild Productions.

+The site appears to be defunct as of 2024.

 Personal life

 Jerkins has been married to singer Joy Enriquez since April 4, 2004.
 The two met when he worked on her debut album.

-The couple has four children.
-Rodney David Jerkins Jr(28 May 2008); Heavenly Joy Jerkins(17 November 17 2009); Hannah Joy Jerkins(19 October 2012); and Royal David Jerkins, in early 2015.